-Reports made to Touro University officials will be kept confidential, and identifying information about the victim or the accused shall not be made public.
+Reports made to Touro University officials will be kept confidential and on a need-to-know basis, and identifying information about the victim or the accused shall not be made public.
 Information about reports will only be shared with institutional personnel as needed to investigate and effectively respond to the report.
 Every effort will be made to limit the scope of information shared to keep it to a minimum of detail, and only when absolutely necessary.
 Reports made to medical professionals, licensed mental health counselors, pastoral counselors, SafeQuest, and Solano County rape crisis counselors will not be shared with any third parties except in cases of imminent danger to the victim or a third party.